swkkd/gowebapi/docs/DataServerApi.md

 # **DataServerCreateEnumerationSet**
-> DataServerCreateEnumerationSet(ctx, webId, enumerationSet, optional)
+> DataServerCreateEnumerationSet(a.client.ctx, webId, enumerationSet, optional)
 Create an enumeration set on the Data Server.

 ### Required Parameters